 Illumination begins at the International Dateline, and illuminations and candles remain lit for a period of at least one hour with the next time zone lighting respectively.
 It will move through each time zone as the Wave of Light circumnavigates the globe.
 The result is a continuous chain of light encompassing and spanning across the world and around the globe for a 24-hour period, illuminating the night in love and light in remembrance of all babies gone too soon.
 You can learn more at the Lights of Love International Wave of Light Facebook page.

-Whatever you do to commemorate your loss, I encourage you to make it a positive day of remembrance and healing for yourself.
+Whatever you do to commemorate your loss, I encourage you to make it a positive time of remembrance and healing for yourself.

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).